SruthiKorembathe/CICDImplementation/Examples-of-diagramming.md

 tools provide you.

 > [!TIP]
-> In general as you edit diagrams in the wiki, the GitHub web UI experience
+> In general as you edit diagrams in the wiki, unless you are comfortable with
-> works better as you can toggle between editing and previews:
+> syntax, the GitHub web UI experience might be easier as you toggle between
+> "Edit" and "Preview" modes:

 ![image](https://github.com/binkley/wiki-docs/assets/186421/8b41ba18-338a-4311-9ec7-8668cd8a1003)